-From: Mark Hargrove, Senior Engineer

-Subject: Eureka Road Pipeline Replacement Project - Construction Contract Amendment
+To:Board of DirectorsFrom:Mark Hargrove, Senior EngineerDate:May 24, 2023Subject:Eureka Road Pipeline Replacement Project - Construction Contract Amendment

 Staff requests consideration of a motion to approve an authorized construction budget increase of \$160,000 to the construction contract with Flowline Contractors, Inc. (Contractor) for the Eureka Road Pipeline Replacement Project (Project).
 The staff recommendation was reviewed by the Engineering Committee, which recommends approval by the Board of Directors under the Consent Calendar.